synbioz/seetemap-client/README.md

 ### GET '/seetemap/ping'

 It tells the client that `seetemap.com` have a new audit ready for being fetched.
+The client purge its cached copy and ask immediatly for another one.

 **Parameters:**